 Good Banking Practices

 In addition to having strong backing, an established bank always has good sources of revenue since the capacity for provisioning money is always in high demand.
 This along with proper management is the perfect recipe for a long business since continuous revenue is always available and proper management ensures good practices such as sensible money lending which prevents massive losses.
-An example of this can be seen in the C. Hoare and Co.
-Bank, which has had solid management through the hands of the Hoare family.

 The Future of Banking